 Methods of Cocaine Administration

 The principal factor affecting how long cocaine stays in the body and its effects is the mode of ingestion.
-There are four ways of cocaine of cocaine absorption:
+There are four ways of cocaine absorption:

 - Oral.
 Cocaine powder can be rubbed on a cigarette to be smoked, or directly along the gum line.